JurajNyiri/HomeAssistant-Tapo-Control/README.md

 **Note: Version 3.8.103 and later is required.**

 - [iOS version](https://apps.apple.com/us/app/tp-link-tapo/id1472718009) is released globally as of 2024-12-14.
-- [Android version](https://play.google.com/store/apps/details?id=com.tplink.iot) migtht not be released to all countries as of 2024-12-15.
+- [Android version](https://play.google.com/store/apps/details?id=com.tplink.iot) might not be released to all countries as of 2024-12-15.
 APK is available at [apkmirror.com](https://www.apkmirror.com/apk/tp-link-global-inc/tp-link-tapo/tp-link-tapo-3-8-113-release/).

 ## Usage